puskarwagle/lalaland/README.md

 # Land Form Automation

-This project automates the land plot selection form using Node.js, Express, and Playwright.
+This project automates the land plot selection form using Node.js, Express, and Selenium WebDriver.

 ## Features

-1. Express server that serves the HTML files
+1. Combined Express server and Selenium automation in one script
 2. Countdown timer on index.html that redirects to land.html after 10 seconds
-3. Playwright automation script that:
+3. Selenium automation that:
+   - Opens Chrome browser
    - Waits for the page to load
    - Selects plot numbers for all 4 preference options
    - Waits 500ms between each selection